rsalmei/clearly/README.md

     """

-def tasks(self, pattern=None, negate=False, state=None,
+def tasks(self, pattern=None, negate=False, state=None, limit=None, reverse=True,
           params=None, success=False, error=True):
     """Filters stored tasks and prints their current status.

-    There are a few params with different defaults from the equivalent capture method.
-This is because here we have more info about the tasks, and so it can use new tricks.
+    Note that, in the server, to be able to list the tasks sorted chronologically, they are retrieved from the LRU heap instead of the dict storage, so the total number of tasks fetched may be different than the server `max_tasks` setting.

     Args:
+        Filter args:

-        pattern (Optional[str]): a pattern to filter tasks ex.: '^dispatch|^email' to filter names starting with those or 'dispatch.*123456' to filter that exact name and number or even '123456' to filter that exact number anywhere. negate (bool): if True, finds tasks that do not match criteria state (Optional[str]): a state to filter tasks params (Optional[bool]): if True shows called args and kwargs, skips if False, and follows outcome if None. default is None
+        pattern (Optional[str]): a pattern to filter tasks ex.: '^dispatch|^email' to filter names starting with those or 'dispatch.*123456' to filter that exact name and number or even '123456' to filter that exact number anywhere. negate (bool): if True, finds tasks that do not match criteria state (Optional[str]): a state to filter tasks limit (int): the maximum number of tasks to fetch if None or 0, fetches all.
+        reverse (bool): if True (default), shows the most recent first

+        Display args:

+        params (Optional[bool]): if True shows called args and kwargs, skips if False, and follows outcome if None. default is None